mgit-at/cert-viewer/README.md

 # cert-viewer
-Tool to view multiple x509 Certificates.
+Admin tool to view and inspect multiple x509 Certificates

 ## Installation:
 use either of those 2 options